Joseph Kallinger: Arrest and imprisonment

 Police investigated Kallinger after gathering the bloody shirt and eyewitness testimony that he and his son had been seen in the area.
 They soon found out about Kallinger's history of domestic violence, Joseph Jr.'s unsolved death, and a series of arsons targeted against buildings he owned.
 Kallinger and his son were arrested on kidnapping and rape charges.
 Kallinger was eventually charged with three counts of murder for his son Joseph Jr, Maria Fasching, and a neighborhood boy.
 Kallinger pleaded insanity, claiming God had told him to kill.

 He was found sane and sentenced to life in prison on October 14, 1976.
 Michael, meanwhile, was judged to be under his father's control.
 He was sentenced to a reformatory.
 Upon his release at 21, he moved out of state and changed his name.
 While in prison, Kallinger made several suicide attempts, including attempting to set himself on fire.
 Because of his suicidal and violent behavior, he was transferred to a mental hospital in Trenton, New Jersey.
 He was then transferred to a mental hospital in Philadelphia on May 18, 1979.

 Flora Rheta Schreiber, the author of the bestselling book Sybil, interviewed Kallinger in jail in 1976.
 The interview was the basis for a book on the case which was published by Simon & Schuster under the title, The Shoemaker: The Anatomy of a Psychotic in 1983.
 This book was later part of a Son of Sam lawsuit brought by one of the victim's families as Kallinger received royalties for the book.
 A judge awarded the family earnings from not only Kallinger, but Schreiber and Simon & Schuster as well, leaving Schreiber nearly $100,000 in personal debt due to expenses of the book's research, including phone calls to Kallinger in prison which totaled $1200 per month for several years.
 A later appellate panel awarded only Kallinger's royalties to the families.

 Michael Korda, editor at Simon & Schuster, said that for many years he received a Christmas card from Kallinger from jail.
 Schreiber herself grew very close to Kallinger during the writing process, and the two exchanged regular letters and phone calls until Schreiber's death in 1988.

+In an interview with Geraldo Rivera, Kallinger admitted to wanting to kill people, including Rivera himself.
+Upon Rivera saying that he would like for him to never get out of prison, Kallinger responded, "I hope I never do either."